Choose another writer in this calendar:

 by birthday from the calendar.

 ||Frans G(unnar) Bengtsson (1894-1954)|

 Swedish essayist, novelist, poet, and biographer.
 Bengtsson was the first successful practitioner of the informal essay in Sweden, a genre that he virtually introduced to the literature of his own country.
-His best-known novel is Röde orm (1941-45, The Long Ships), a Viking saga written in an ornate and romantic style.
+His best-known work is Röde orm (1941-45, The Long Ships), a Viking saga written in an ornate and romantic style.
 The central character, Red Orm Tostesson, is captured by the Vikings in his youth.
 Orm's adventures take him to Spain, Ireland, England and Russia, after which he settles down to live peacefully in his farm in Skåne.

-"In his childhood Orm had once or twice fallen sick, ever since when Asa had been convinced that his healt was fragile, so that she was continually fussing over him with solicitous admonitions, making him believe that he was racked with dangerous cramps and in urgent need of sacred onions, witches' incantations, and hot clay platters, when the only real trouble was that he had overeaten himself on corn porridge and pork." (from The Long Ships, translated by Michael Meyer)
+"In his childhood Orm had once or twice fallen sick, ever since when Asa had been convinced that his healt was fragile, so that she was continually fussing over him with solicitous admonitions, making him believe that he was racked with dangerous cramps and in urgent need of sacred onions, witches' incantations, and hot clay platters, when the only real trouble was that he had overeaten himself on corn porridge and pork." (from The Long Ships, translated by Michael Meyer, 1954)

 Frans Gunnar Bengtsson was born in Tossjö, near Kristianstad, the first son of Sven Bengtsson, an estate manager, and Elsa Maria Ljunggren.
 In his childhood in Skåne Bengtsson suffered from poor health – he had a chronic kidney disease.
 The problems later hindered his plans for an academic career.
 Moreover, he did not serve in the army, he was forbidden to practice physical execise, and he never obtained ski and went to skiing.
 Bengtsson's favorite books in his childhood were James Fenimore Cooper's The Last of the Mohicans and The Deerslayer.
 His father was interested in books on Napoleon and Swedish history.

 At the age of twelve, Bengtsson penned his first poem.
 After graduating from a secondary school in 1912 he entered the University of Lund.
 Bengtsson did not hurry with his studies.
 Such philosophers as Schopenhauer and Hartmann deeply influenced Bengtsson's thinking, a combination of a stoic world view with aestheticism, anti-democtaric bias, and passionate Anglophilia.
 While living in Lund, he read extensively, wrote poems which he gave to his friends, and developed skills as an extemporaneous speaker and chess player.
 "I'm an aesthete when I read philosophy, and a philosopher when I read fiction," he once said.
 From this period dates his friendship with the literature historian and critic Fredrik Böök, who helped Bengtsson in the beginning of his career.
-H is Licentiate in Philosophy Bengtsson received in 1930.
+His Licentiate in Philosophy Bengtsson received in 1930.

 Bengtsson married in 1939 Gerda Fineman, who worked as a secretary at the Norstedts publishing house.
 Politically, Bengtsson leaned to the right, and tended to view progress with suspicion.
 While he seldom expressed his opinions on current world affairs, during World War II he became known for his criticism of Nazism and the Swedish sympathizers of Germany.
 When his German translator of Röde Orm approached him with a proposal to modify the background of Salaman, an Andalusian Jew, he did not accept any changes.
 The first part of the novel, Die rote Schlange: Abenteuer eines Seefahrers ums Jahr 1000, translated by Elsa Carlberg, was published in München in 1943.
 Bengtsson died in Ribbingsfors on December 19, 1954.
 Though he had often criticized institutionalized Christianity, and by his friends he had been considered nearly an atheist, on his death bed he read old Swedish psalms.
 As a side-effect of his long illness he had gradually lost interest in books, his dearest friends all his life.